eCommerce: Market Analysis

 Despite the media's primary focus on the downsides of fast fashion, there are also benefits to making clothing affordable and accessible to a vast segment of the global population.

-Cheaply produced garments can be sold at prices that even lower-income consumers can afford.
-The advent of eCommerce further enhances this accessibility.
+Cheaply produced garments can be sold at prices that even lower-income consumers can afford. eCommerce further enhances its accessibility.
 As the styles are attuned to current trends, it reduces the impact of classism among consumers, allowing them to participate in the latest fashion trends at prices that suit them financially.
 One example is the emergence of "quiet luxury" trends across social media and online fashion platforms.
-Paradoxically, this trend makes available a style that traditionally garnered appeal from its exclusivity.
+Paradoxically, this trend makes available a style that traditionally had appeal due to its exclusivity.

 Statista's 2023 consumer survey revealed that most respondents across all income categories in the U.S. look for special offers when shopping online.